 As the injured person, you will want to challenge assertion of the seatbelt defense, because often the percentage of negligence that the defense tries to assign to the injured person is far too great.
 It takes an experienced, skilled plaintiff’s lawyer to assemble evidence showing that other factors had greater bearing on the injuries suffered.

 The Central Florida personal injury lawyers at Largey Law Firm handle all types of auto accident claims and have successfully represented injured clients who weren’t wearing seatbelts at the time of a crash.
 We’ll do everything we can to secure maximum compensation on your behalf.
-To get started, please call 352-253-0456 or contact us online to arrange a free initial consultation at our offices in Clermont, Tavares and Inverness.
+To get started, contact us online to arrange a free initial consultation at our offices in Clermont, Tavares and Inverness.
 Virtual appointments are also available.